-"A Great Place to Work" and NFI Learning Institute
+"A Great Place to Work" and Training and Development

-"A Great Place to Work" is one of the Company's core operating principles, and is an approach that the Company strives to embody in all of its business work environments.
-In order to fully support the Company's commitment to this strategy, the Company has enhanced its corporate training function and has developed a robust training framework that will enable it to meet the needs of the business and its employees.
-The NFI Learning Institute is dedicated to retaining the best training and development practices across the Company to further partnerships with local, regional and national organizations supporting workforce development initiatives, as well as working with educational institutions to recognize and give credit for NFI Group certifications.
+"A Great Place to Work" is one of the Company's guiding workplace values, and is an approach that the Company strives to embody in all of its business work environments.
+In order to fully support the Company's commitment to this strategy, the Company has enhanced its organizational development function and has developed a robust training framework that will enable it to meet the needs of the business and its team members.
+The NFI Learning Institute is dedicated to retaining the best training and workforce development practices across the Company to further partnerships with local, regional and national organizations supporting workforce development initiatives, as well as working with educational institutions to recognize and give credit for NFI Group certifications.
 The Company also focuses on leadership and professional development of all of its employees with managerial and specialized responsibilities.